1 2 3 4 5 6 7 8 9 10 11 12 13 14 15

-What does 'x' represent in the binomial probability formula?
+What does the binomial coefficient represent?

 Explain the concept of independent trials in a binomial setting.